The Ultimate Guide to Iceland's South Coast

 Driving here from Reykjavik takes approximately four and a half hours without stops, so a round trip would be about nine hours.
 However, you’ll surely want to make several stops along the way.

-Jokulsarlon is now Iceland's deepest lagoon, reaching depths of up to 248 meters (814 feet).
-It began forming around 1934–1935 and now covers about 6.9 square miles (18 square kilometers).
+Jokulsarlon is now the deepest of the glacier lagoons in Iceland, reaching depths of up to 248 meters (814 feet).
+It began forming around 1934 to 1935 and now covers about 6.9 square miles (18 square kilometers).
 Since the 1970s, it has grown to four times its original size.

-During the summer months, you can embark on an unforgettable boat tour through the breathtaking Jokulsarlon Glacier Lagoon, gliding among its magnificent, floating icebergs.
+During the summer months, you can embark on a boat tour through Jokulsarlon Glacier Lagoon, gliding among its magnificent, floating icebergs.

 In winter, the best ice cave tours in Iceland depart from Jokulsarlon, so you’ll be able to see more than one natural wonder during a visit.
 On this ice-caving tour in the Vatnajokull Glacier, you can see the incredible Western Ice Cave’s crystal ice formations and blue colors.
 Additionally, you can also view the striking Eastern Ice Cave, known for its large size!